puppetlabs/puppetlabs-postgresql/REFERENCE.md

 Data type: `String[1]`

 Specifies working directory under which the psql command should be executed.
 May need to specify if '/tmp' is on volume mounted with noexec option.

 Default value: `$postgresql::server::module_workdir`

 ##### <a name="-postgresql--server--role--hash"></a>`hash`

-Data type: `Enum['md5', 'scram-sha-256']`
+Data type: `Optional[Enum['md5', 'scram-sha-256']]`

 Specify the hash method for pg password

-Default value: `'md5'`
+Default value: `undef`

 ##### <a name="-postgresql--server--role--salt"></a>`salt`